URINARY INCONTINENCE : LASER TREATMENT

 • Improved quality of life : decreased social discomfort and increased self-confidence.

-Depending on the severity of the condition, a single session may be sufficient to stop leakage.
-However, Dr. Romano recommends completing the three-session protocol to ensure long-term stability of results.
+Depending on the severity of the condition, one session may be enough to stop the leakage.
+However, Dr Romano recommends completing the three sessions planned in the protocol to stabilise the result.

-A maintenance session is advised every one to two years.
+A maintenance session every one or two years should be performed.

 image results laser treatment urinary incontinence